wiarae/TOE/README.md

 ### Description-level outlier

 We adopted the method of generating descriptions for in-dataset from [this paper](https://github.com/sachit-menon/classify_by_description_release/tree/master).
-Before running the code, you need to download the .json files for your targeted in-distribution data from [this link](https://github.com/sachit-menon/classify_by_description_release/tree/master).
+Before running the code, you need to download the .json files for your targeted in-distribution data from [this link](https://github.com/sachit-menon/classify_by_description_release/tree/master) and place it under ```preprocess``` folder.
 To create .npy file for description-level textul outlier, run
 ```
 cd preprocess